emanualjade/cracklehat/posts/girl-and-new-camera.md

 ---
-title: "Girl and New Camera"
+title: "Girl and new camera"
 category: "photography"
 date: "2020-12-23"
 ---